prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 [^1]: @marx_machine_2000.
 On *The Octopus*, see 343-4.
 Cf. @freitag_naturalism_2009.

-[^2]: Qtd. in @pizer_synthetic_1963 534.
+[^2]:

-[^ln-pizer]: Donald Pizer’s “Synthetic Criticism and Frank Norris; Or, Mr. Marx, Mr. Taylor, and The Octopus” compares two influential readings of themes in *The Octopus*: Leo Marx’s use of the novel to confirm the trend of conflict between nature and the machine as symbols in the American consciousness, and W. F. Taylor’s theory in *The Economic Novel in America* (1942) that American novelists have a problem “not industrialism *per se*, but the workings of an industrial order administered by a *laissez-faire* capitalism.”[^2] How Pizer attempts to resolve these mainlines is indicative of the difficulty in doing so without a tool to think with like the Capitalocene.
+[^ln-pizer]: Donald Pizer’s “Synthetic Criticism and Frank Norris; Or, Mr. Marx, Mr. Taylor, and The Octopus” compares two influential readings of themes in *The Octopus*: Leo Marx’s use of the novel to confirm the trend of conflict between nature and the machine as symbols in the American consciousness, and W. F. Taylor’s theory in *The Economic Novel in America* (1942) that American novelists have a problem with “not industrialism *per se*, but the workings of an industrial order administered by a *laissez-faire* capitalism.”
+Pizer's attempts to resolve these mainlines ipoints to the difficulty in doing so without a concept like the Capitalocene.
 He presents a moral reading of nature in suggesting that the “moral center of the novel is...nature, and evil is the failure to understand the processes of nature or the attempt to thwart them.”
-But somehow, in bringing economic critique to the table, this reading of nature also reads any critique of capitalism straight out of the novel: as well as failing to comprehend the birth-death-rebirth cycle, “the ranchers and the railroad fail to realize the omnipotence and benevolence of the demand which determines the production and the distribution of wheat.”[@pizer_synthetic_1963 535-6] In other words, in order to reconcile a nature-focused reading of *The Octopus* and an economic reading of it, Pizer has to not only naturalize but celebrate, almost deify, the market logics of capitalism through the “natural” laws of supply and demand.
-The purpose of this reconciliation, however, is to push back against the "synthetic criticism" that both authors embody in favor of a "critical eclecticism" that would allow both threads to be explored in isolation.
-That is largely what has happened.
+But somehow, in bringing economic critique to the table, this reading of nature also reads any critique of capitalism straight out of the novel: he claims that, as well as failing to comprehend the birth-death-rebirth cycle, “the ranchers and the railroad fail to realize the omnipotence and benevolence of the demand which determines the production and the distribution of wheat.”
+In other words, in order to reconcile a nature-focused reading  and an economic reading of
+*The Octopus*, Pizer has to not only naturalize, but celebrate, almost deify, the market logics of capitalism through the “natural” laws of supply and demand. (@pizer_synthetic_1963 534-6)

 [^3]: E.g. @michaels_gold_1987, @jennings_economy_2014,
     @zimmerman_frank_2003, @dorson_rates_2017.